adipasquale/state-machines-lightning-talk/slides.md

 ---

+name: tip2

 ## 2. look for _real_ states

+---

+template: tip2

+- hard enough to find objects
 - be grateful for each obvious decision
-- hard enough to find objects

 ???